Felipe-exec/Felipe-exec/README.md

 - 🐱‍👤 Full Stack developer 🐱‍👤

-- 🌱 I’m currently learning C#, .NET CORE and Nodejs! (some Unity in my spare time 👾)
+- 🌱 I’m currently learning C# and Unity!

 - 🎮 If i were a genius inventor, i would most like to invent the BEST game ever.